imylonas/rent_house/README.md

-One project with the dataset of House Prising from Kaggle.
+One project with the dataset of House Price from Kaggle.